 Clear out what you no longer need and put away things which have stopped being useful.
 This is a good time to begin making the transition from the depths of winter to the start of spring, so make more space in your rooms, open the windows and allow the air to circulate and freshen up your inside spaces.

 4. Write a Poem

-Brigit is the patroness of poets.
-She is often called on for inspiration so try writing down some words about her, or for her, today.
-Surrender to creativity and see what moves through you!
+Brigid is the patroness of poets.
+She’s a Goddess who’s often called on for inspiration so try writing down some words about her, or for her, today.
+You could even create a small ritual, surrendering to creativity to see what moves through you!
 You never know, what is revealed under her gaze may be exactly what you most need to hear!

-Working with fire, Brigit has the immense power to help you cleanse and purify, in preparation for new life.
-This makes her feast day ideal for a self-purification rite, using each of the elements.
+Working with fire, Brigid has the immense power to help you cleanse and purify, in preparation for new life.
+This makes her feast day ideal for a self-purification ritual, and using each of the elements will amplify its power.
 Here’s how:

 - Take some salt to represent the Earth, and sprinkle it onto your skin, asking Brigit to cleanse your body.

 - Light some incense to represent Air, and ask Brigit to cleanse your mind.

 - Light a candle to represent fire, and ask Brigit to purify the will of your life force.

 - Finally, take a small dish of water, sprinkle drops of this around your body and ask Brigit to cleanse and purify your emotions.

 - Be sure to offer her thanks when you feel complete!